I bought your PyQt5 book because I wanted a simple way to create native applications, and I was not disappointed.

 Learn better when you can watch what is supposed to happen?
 You're not alone!
 That's why we have videos to back up much of the core tutorials.

-To help support developers in [[ countryRegion ]] I give a [[ localizedDiscount[couponCode] ]]% discount on all books and courses.
-Please share with friends and colleagues!
+To support developers in [[ countryRegion ]] I'm giving a [[ localizedDiscount[couponCode] ]]% discount on all books and courses with the code [[ couponCode ]].
+You are welcome to share this with friends and colleagues!

 - Get the ebook and 2 ½ hour video tutorials